gaecer/OpenWeatherTest/README.md

   - The app will require more Unit Test, and when the UI will be improved I'll provide also UI Test

 **External resources notes:**
-The app require OpenWeatherSwift pod, I did a fork of this library because the parser was not aligned to the current version of OpenWeatherMap API.
+The app require OpenWeatherSwift pod (Forked from Fri3ndlyGerman/OpenWeatherSwift), I did a fork of this library because the parser was not aligned to the current version of OpenWeatherMap API.
 OpenWeatherSwift has two pods dependencies: Alamofire and SwiftyJSON, to manage the remote API calls and to parse the JSON datas easily.

 **Author:**